 OK, so I’m fairly aware that detailing where Donegal’s secret waterfall is will annoy some people that would rather its location remained a secret.

-I get why you’re annoyed, but hear me out.
+I get why you’re annoyed – it’s one of the most unique of the many natural Donegal attractions – but hear me out.

-“Hey, any idea where exactly this is?!
+Over the years, we’ve had 40+ (probably a lot more) emails that go a little like this: “Hey, any idea where exactly the Largy Waterfall is?!
 We spent an hour walking along the coast looking for it but had to leave as the tide came in”

 Now, most sensible people wouldn’t go looking for a cave when the tide is about to come in… but many (and I mean many) have and many more will.

 In the guide below, we’ll show you how to safely get to Donegal’s secret waterfall.
 Note: There’s very limited parking nearby – if there isn’t any space, you’re out of luck – DO NOT PARK AT THE SIDE OF THE ROAD (IT’S NEAR A BEND) IN AN UNDESIGNATED AREA OR YOU COULD CAUSE A SERIOUS ACCIDENT!

 The waterfall at Largy is arguably one of the most unique places to visit in Donegal.
 If you take one glance at the photo above, it’s not hard to see why.

 There are a couple of things that I want to note before we dive into this guide.
 Please take 20 seconds to read the below:

 As should be the case when you visit anywhere in Ireland, please be respectful when you visit this waterfall.

 Leave no trace (i.e. take your rubbish with you!) and do nothing to disrupt the area – don’t remove rocks, don’t dump crap and don’t damage any of the land you use to reach the coast.